FreeApophis/TrueCrypt/Readme.txt

 Requirements for Building TrueCrypt for Windows:
 ------------------------------------------------

-- Microsoft Visual Studio 2005
+- Microsoft Visual Studio 2005 SP1
-- Microsoft Windows SDK 6.0 or later
-- Windows 2003 SP1 Driver Development Kit (build 3790.1830) or compatible
+- Windows 2003 SP1 Driver Development Kit (build 3790.1830)

-Note: All .sys and .exe files in official TrueCrypt binary packages are digitally signed with the digital certificate of the TrueCrypt Foundation, which was issued by a certification authority.
+- Microsoft Windows SDK 6.0 (integrated with Visual Studio)

+IMPORTANT:

 The 64-bit editions of Windows Vista and in some cases (e.g. playback of HD DVD content) also the 32-bit editions of Windows Vista do not allow the TrueCrypt driver to run without an appropriate digital signature.
-A digital signature and all related digital certificates are embeded in (located at the end of) the file they pertain to.
+Therefore, all .sys files in official TrueCrypt binary packages are digitally signed with the digital certificate of the TrueCrypt Foundation, which was issued by a certification authority.
+At the end of each official .exe and .sys file, there are embedded digital signatures and all related certificates (i.e. all certificates in the relevant certification chain, such as the certification authority certificates, CA-MS cross-certificate, and the TrueCrypt Foundation certificate).
+Keep this in mind if you compile TrueCrypt and compare your binaries with the official binaries.
+If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (if you use a different version of compiler or if you install a different or no service pack for Visual Studio, there may be further differences).

 Instructions for Building TrueCrypt for Windows: